johnkmj/infernet-container-starter/projects/weave-chasm/chasmnet.md

 curl -X GET "http://127.0.0.1:4000/api/jobs?id=$(cat last-request.uuid)" | jq .
 # returns something like:
 [
     {
-    "id": "1b50e85b-2295-44eb-9c85-40ae5331bd14",
+        "id": "5eb3f76c-4da2-4b33-a4ca-9201171956be",
         "result": {
-      "container": "gpt4",
+            "container": "weave-chasm",
             "output": {
-        "output": "Yes, shrimp can be used to make fried rice.
-In many Asian cuisines, shrimp is a popular ingredient in fried rice dishes.
-The shrimp adds flavor and protein to the dish, and can be cooked along with the rice and other ingredients such as vegetables, eggs, and seasonings."
+                "message": "Food is any substance consumed to provide nutritional support for the body.
+It is usually of plant or animal origin and contains essential nutrients such as carbohydrates, fats, proteins, vitamins, and minerals.
+Food serves as fuel for the body, providing energy and supporting various bodily functions.
+Additionally, food can also be enjoyed for its taste, texture, and cultural significance."
             }
         },
         "status": "success"
     }
 ]
 ```